zydou/arti/doc/Safelogging.md

 ## Information that _can_ be sensitive.

-This information is often sensitive, and should only be logged at "info!" or higher when necessary to make a diagnostic message usable.
+This information is often sensitive, and should only be logged at "info" or higher when necessary to make a diagnostic message usable.

   * Any single relay.
 (Traffic-analysis helper.)
   * The local username.
 (User identity.)